mach-composer/mach-composer-cli/docs/src/tutorial/manual/aws_manual.md

    Along the way, as new sites gets added, extra deploy roles need to be added as well, see [IAM deploy roles](#iam-deploy-role).

+!!! tip
+    Keep your created component repository information (The S3 bucket name) at hand for later: you'll need it when creating a new component.

 ### 3. Setup Route53 zone

 If a custom domain is going to be used for the API components a common practise is to have one (or more) top-level domain configured on the service account that can link to the site-specific Route53 zones using their NS records.